 They can also be used for hanging lightweight picture frames, just make sure to add enough squares to the piece, press down firmly and then carefully drag the picture down a little bit, just to make sure the adhesive glue of the mounting squares bite into the cloth.
 By doing it this way, the squares should hold up well for long periods of time.

-These clips stick into the fabric of the wall using the pins on the back.
+These Plastic Wall Clips for Cubicles stick into the fabric of the wall using the pins on the back.
 The clip on the front can then be used to hold papers and other small objects.

-These clips are especially great for holding papers and memos, that you need to reference often and therefore need to be able to attach and detach whenever you need to use it.
+These plastic wall clips, in particular, are especially great for holding papers and memos, that you need to reference often and therefore need to be able to attach and detach whenever you need to use it.

 Wire Partition Double Coat Hook